Steward

 Small portfolios often blur elevator costs into general building repairs.
 That makes it hard to see reliability, recurring issues, and upcoming obligations.

-Each elevator should have its own timeline and source documents.
+Each elevator should have its own timeline and attached files.

 Inspection and repair records answer different questions